 It is time to Mow Electric!

-Battery technology has advanced dramatically in the past decade and due to this, we’re seeing more powerful electric cars and more capable electric lawnmowers.
-For most residential uses, electric mowers are actually a superior and more economical choice than gas mowers.
-We hope that these manufacturer agnostic resources and the educational webinars we offer help you in choosing the new, cleaner lawn mower for your use case.
+Battery technology has advanced dramatically in the past decade and due to this, we’re seeing more powerful electric cars and more capable electric lawnmowers, snow blower and other lawn equipment.
+For most residential uses, electric equipment are actually a superior and more economical choice than gas powered ones.
+We hope that these manufacturer agnostic resources and the educational webinars we offer help you in choosing the new, cleaner lawn equipment for your use case.

 Electric Lawn Mower Info Lists